 The Distillery Presenter positions have primary responsibility for distillery presentations, maintaining the overall distillery space, and souvenir bottle sales.
 These operations serve as part of the overall guest experience, with the distillery space serving as an exhibit within the Museum’s Prohibition Era experience, enabling guests to gain insight into the process of producing the illicit beverages which spawned the growth of Organized Crime in the 1920s and 30s.
 Distillery Presenters report to the Distillery Manager.

-Guest Services Coordinator – FT
+Event Coordinator – FT

 Special Assistant to the President – FT

 The Special Assistant provides support that constantly elevates the time management and productivity of the President & CEO, and the overall effectiveness of the Chief Executive Office.
 This includes performing administrative functions such as managing the President’s calendar, preparing correspondence, receiving visitors, arranging conference calls, conveying messages, and scheduling meetings.
 In addition, the Special Assistant may serve as a liaison or surrogate for the President by occasionally representing the Chief Executive Office in tours, events, meetings, internal communications, and project coordination efforts.